 1787 Corps of Royal Military Artificers established comprising only NCOs and other ranks; officers attached from other Corps.

 1813 Corps of Royal Sappers and Miners (Corps of Royal Military Artificers renamed).

 1855 Abolition of Board of Ordnance.
-The Corps of Royal Engineers and Corps of Sappers and Miners operated directly under the War Office.
+The Corps of Royal Engineers, Royal Artillery and Sappers and Miners operated directly under the War Office.

 1856 Corps of Sappers and Miners absorbed into Corps of Royal Engineers.